transcom/mymove/docs/adr/0058-replace-loki-with-happo.md

 - `-` Chromatic only tests Storybook components, so testing application screens is not an option
 - `-` Chromatic costs money (pricing tiers are $149 / $349 / \$649 / month)
 - `-` Testing on IE11 is only available in the Pro plan (most expensive)

+### Use SauceLabs visual testing

+- `+` We already have a SauceLabs account that we use for manual cross-browser testing, and consolidating services is good
+- `+` SauceLabs has recently acquired [Screener.io](https://screener.io/) (another automated visual testing service) and is adding a [visual testing product](https://saucelabs.com/platform/visual-testing) to its services
+- `-` As far as I can tell, the offering is not yet ready and there is no way right now to sign up as a new customer as of this writing
+- `-` SauceLabs also offers automated E2E testing, but we are not using it (using Cypress instead)
+- Ultimately I think down the road we will want to make some decisions around what services we use for what tests, and consolidate technologies where possible, but this is not that moment.
+This ADR may be re-assessed once SauceLabs launches their visual testing service and we decide to re-evaluate.

 ### Stop visual regression testing